ROAM in History

 Our big break came in 1992 when two different Georges came into the picture.
 George Butterfield, of Butterfield & Robinson, and George Wendt of OARS.
 B&R was the champion of luxury travel while OARS was the biggest rafting company in the USA.

 B&R gave us the seed money to expand as they pre-purchased all of our Tatshenshini expeditions for the following year.
-OARS began to successfully promote the Chilko River as the natural choice for folks who had travelled with them on the Colorado and Salmon rivers.
+OARS began to successfully promote the Chilko River as the natural choice for folks who had traveled with them on the Colorado and Salmon rivers.
 Both company’s credibility helped push us to the forefront with magazines, celebrities and the general adventure traveling public.
 For this, we are forever grateful.

 During the mid to late 90’s, we continued to develop unique vacations with activities ranging from whitewater rafting, sea kayaking and whale watching to heli-hiking and multi-sport activities.
-We worked closely with eh Murray family who had pioneered, Nimmo Bay Resort, and as “locals” we offered our travellers and other travel companies, well-planned expeditions with unprecedented access to pristine wilderness environments and to some places no other adventure companies dare to venture.
+We worked closely with eh Murray family who had pioneered, Nimmo Bay Resort, and as “locals” we offered our travelers and other travel companies, well-planned expeditions with unprecedented access to pristine wilderness environments and to some places no other adventure companies dare to venture.

 We orchestrated first descents down some of Canada’s most untamed rivers like the Klinaklini and Ram but also brewed up some peerless bravado on the luxury front.
 Some of our journeys through the heartlands of Western Canada are padded with pampering-five-star lodges, hot springs, naturalist-led wildlife tours, elegant meals and all the amenities.